Armaan (2013 film): Plot

 The film tells the story of a beautiful but underprivileged girl, Zarnaab, living in Murree with her widowed stepmother and half-sister, Zartaab.
 A young and flirtatious man, Armaan meets Zarnaab at a friend's Mayoon and is mesmerized by her.
 Zarnaab pranks him by switching places with a hijra.
 The encounter of Armaan flirting with the hijra is recorded on the video of the ceremony.
 An infuriated Armaan orders his manager, Danny, to find out the name and address of the girl who played the prank on him.

 The following morning, Armaan's grandfather (and also his only guardian) informs Armaan about his late father's letter asking Armaan to marry his relative's daughter in Murree.
 Meanwhile, Danny finds out about Zarnaab.
 Reluctant at first, Armaan agrees to go to Murree when he is told that Zarnaab also lives there.

 Not inclined to marry, Armaan informs Danny that they will switch roles in Murree.
 Armaan strolls off to explore Murree and looks for Zarnaab.
 Upon hearing the piano playing from a nearby school Armaan follows the sound and discovers that Zarnaab is the one playing it.
 Panic stricken, Zarnaab calls the security guard and the principal, Zarnaab's stepmother, also arrives.
 They kick Armaan out of the school premises.

 Danny, disguised as Armaan, arrives at the relative's house.
 Armaan also arrives only to find out that the school's principal is also the relative.
 Armaan and Danny pose as each other.
 Danny meets Zartaab, the girl that Armaan is supposed to marry.
 Zartaab, on the other hand, is in love with Salman and wants to marry him.
 When she tells her mother about her relationship with Salman, her mother refuses to accept the couple.
 Meanwhile, Armaan (fake Danny) and Zarnaab fall in love and start spending time with each other.
 One day Zarnaab and Armaan are sitting near a tree covered with a tattered cloth.
 Zarnaab tells him the story of how hundreds of years ago there were two lovers who wanted to get married but their families disagreed.
-So they decided that if they couldn't live together, they would die together.
+So they decided that if they could not live together, they would die together.
 Before jumping off the cliff they tied the cloth to the tree as a sign of their love.
 When they jumped, the cloth rips off and pulls them back to safety.
 Armaan is skeptic and Zarnaab tries to prove him the truthfulness of the story by tying a red cloth to the tree.
 As she is about to jump off the cliff Armaan pulls her to safety and leaves angrily.
 She then mumbles that he didn't ask whose name she tied the cloth for, implying that she tied it for Armaan.